Tracey Towers: History

-The buildings were created as a result of the Mitchell-Lama program, in addition, air rights of neighboring properties, including the MTA's on Jerome Yard, were purchased to allow for construction.
+The buildings were created as a result of the Mitchell-Lama program, in addition, air rights of neighboring properties, including those of the Metropolitan Transportation Authority's Jerome Yard, were purchased to allow for construction.
 Intended to be a luxury condominium, the buildings were completed in 1972 and opened in 1974 as subsidized housing.
 Combined, they have 871 units of various sizes, including one-bedroom and two-bedroom apartments.
 The towers became the tallest in the borough when completed, at 400 ft, although the 404 feet tall River Park Towers took the title just three years later.
 They were and remain the second-tallest cooperative housing development in the Bronx, behind Co-Op City, which is the largest of its kind in the world.
-Amenities however, have been on a slow decline in quality.
+Amenities, however, have been on a slow decline in quality.
 In particular, tenants complain about the inconsistencies of the towers' boilers, and hot water is frequently shut without prior notice.